trinitysuma/pcb-pendant/README.md

 Outline your board on the Edge_Cuts layer using the shape tools.
 If you'd like to use a custom shape, scale an SVG onto the layer.
 I used a heart.

+This part was difficult.
+It can take trial and error to ensure the components can be traced together.

 ### Milling the board
 Before beginning the milling process, follow the PCB_TO_EASEL_USE_GUIDE to properly set up the script.
 Note that it may need to be performed on a Mac.
 Once set up, run pcb_to_easel to convert your KiCAD files into SVGs.
 Mine are visible in the svg folder.